December 30, 2020

 Important: You must load your slides in one by one as exported PowerPoint images and not as a link to an existing PowerPoint deck.
 For each slide, you have the opportunity to provide context and notes for each image to the judges and audience.

 Please review this video on the About page to submit your pitch properly and qualify for the competition.

-Important: For those interested, Marily Nika will hold a workshop on Aug 11 at 3pm ET about pitching and pitch deck best practices – zoom link.
+Important: For those interested, Marily Nika will hold a workshop on Thursday, December 3 at noon ET about pitching and pitch deck best practices – Zoom link.